justinkelly/justinkelly.github.io/_posts/2009-11-12-increment-a-date-in-perl-no-cpan.markdown

 ---
 layout: post
-title: 'increment a date in perl - no cpan '
+title: 'Increment a date in perl - no cpan '
 published: true
 tags: perl
 comments: true
 ---
-need to increment a date in perl - but can't use cpan / non core modules - use and modify the below code
+Need to increment a date in perl - but can't use cpan / non core modules - use and modify the below code

 ``` perl
 use Time::localtime;